-In compliance with Alameda County Office Health Officer’s latest April 29, 2020 Shelter in Place Order No 20-10, the City of Oakland is resuming inspection services for all project types identified in that Order, which cites the State of California Executive Order N-33-20 as its source reference for this purpose.
+In compliance with Alameda County Office Health Officer’s April 29, 2020 Shelter in Place Order No 20-10 and its subsequent June 5, 2020 Order No 20-14 (revised June 18, 2020) the City of Oakland has resumed inspection services for all project types identified in the April 29 Order, which cites the State of California Executive Order N-33-20 as its source reference for this purpose.

 This Order does not grant the City of Oakland authority to interpret project compliance on Alameda County’s behalf; therefore, if after reviewing Alameda County Office of Health Officer Order No 20-10, the project representative has any question concerning a project’s eligibility, it shall be the project representative’s responsibility to confirm the eligibility through the Alameda County Office of the Health Officer.

-It is required that each project site comply with the protocols for operations that the County’s Order cites under its Appendices A, B-1 and B-2.
+It is required that each project site comply with the protocols for operations that the County Orders cites under its Site Specific Protection Plan, Appendices B-1 and B-2.
 The Planning & Building Department shall ask all project representatives requesting inspections to confirm that they:

 - are adhering to the site work conditions mandated under the County Order.

 If any project representative cannot confirm that is the case, then the Planning and Building Department shall hold off on that project inspection until the project representative can confirm adherence to the Order for site operations and working conditions.
-Please find the relevant appendices here:
+Please find the relevant appendices here (updated from the June 18, 2020 Order):

 Upon arrival at the project site, each City Inspector will request that the site superintendent provide a copy of the County Order's site operations and work condition requirements from the Appendices.
 If the relevant Appendices are not produced, the inspection will need to be rescheduled until the documents can be produced on site.